Main Content

 Representative Matters

-• Advised a Midwestern city on a dam removal project in 2023, which involved multi-jurisdictional grant agreements involving the U.S. Environmental Protection Agency, the State, and county and local governments on the multi-million-dollar project for the removal of the dam and the restoration of a river, which runs through a mid-sized city.
-The completion of the grant agreement was necessary for the project to move forward.
+• Advised our client, a Midwestern city government, on a dam removal project, which involved multi-jurisdictional grant agreements involving the U.S. Environmental Protection Agency and state, county and local governments on a $180 million project for the removal of a dam and the restoration a major river in the county in which the city client is located.
+Calfee is now advising the client on Combined Sewer Overflow (CSO) litigation with the United States Environmental Protection Agency.
+(2024)

-• Negotiating individual orders for a Fortune 500 chemical corporation involving the remediation of the former disposal at several sites related to the client’s former facility.
+• Negotiating individual orders for the client, a Fortune 500 chemical corporation, involving the remediation of the former disposal at several sites related to the client’s former facility.
 The sites include private residential property and industrial quarry properties.
 These are legacy sites, which remain on the client’s books until resolved.
 Two sites have been resolved thus far.
+Specifically, Calfee is handling the negotiation of Orders addressing the legacy sites in the area.
+(2024)

-• Assisting a provider of natural gas and oil with the response to the USEPA Request for Information Pursuant to Section 114 of the Clean Air Act.
-Specifically, Calfee advises the client’s in-house counsel and technical staff as it prepares responses to the Request for Information.
+• Assist the client, a midstream assets operator and provider of natural gas and oil, with the responses to the United States Environmental Protection Agency Requests for Information Pursuant to Section 114 of the Clean Air Act.
+Specifically, Calfee advises the client’s in-house counsel and technical staff as it prepares responses to the Requests for Information.
 Requests for Information are frequently followed by enforcement actions on the part of USEPA.
 The preparation of the responses must take this possibility into consideration.
+(2024)

-• Serving as the advising administrative environmental defense counsel for a manufacturer engaged in a consent decree and closure and post-closure remediation of soil and groundwater related to a historical underground storage tank.
+• Serve as the advising administrative environmental defense counsel for a hydraulic motor and pump manufacturer engaged in a consent decree and closure and post-closure remediation of soil and groundwater related to a historical underground storage tank.
 The consent decree requires the proper remediation, closure, and post-closure work done to avoid civil and stipulated penalties.
+(2024)

 Clean Air Act